wp-plugins/typecase/README.txt

 5. Follow the on-screen instructions to begin using Typecase.

 == Frequently Asked Questions ==

+= Which themes are currently supported for use with the Customizer? =

+* Twenty Ten
+* Twenty Eleven
+* Twenty Twelve
+* Twenty Thirteen
+* Twenty Fourteen
+* Twenty Fifteen

+Soon, all [UpThemes WordPress themes](https://upthemes.com/themes/) will support Typecase as well.
+We will continue to update this section as more theme authors add support for their themes.

 = What If I Don't Understand CSS selectors? =